Stay Fit During Exams

 When we talk about exercises, we do not mean the rigorous workouts that will leave you completely burned out.
 We are talking about light regimens that will improve blood flow to your brain and leave you refreshed after a nice shower.
 There are many light exercises that you can choose from.
 For instance, you may go jogging or cycling or even go for a walk, if you lack the energy for the two.
 You may also hit the gym, although outdoor exercises are far more peaceful, especially if you do them in the park.

-The most important thing is to reserve at least an hour a day for some exercises.
-You may also do yoga and quiet meditations alone in your room.
+The most important thing is to reserve at least an hour a day for some exercise.
+You may also do yoga and quiet meditation alone in your room.

 Food for Thought

-You need the best food before the exam, which are brain-boosting foods for optimal performance.
+You need the best food before the exam, which is brain-boosting food for optimal performance.
 So, which are these "exam foods" that we recommend?
 A healthy diet consists of a lot of vegetables, fruits, whole grains, and legumes.

 Go for healthy fats, such as canola and olive oil, and avoid saturated fats.
 You should put a high preference for foods with high levels of omega-2 fatty acids, antioxidants, and B vitamins, as these nutrients have a direct impact on the health of the brain.
 Oh!
 And avoid partying and alcohol binges during this critical time.
 The last thing you want is to study with a hangover weighing you down.

 When we talk about socializing, we do not mean sacrificing all your precious studies just to hang out with friends.
 Chances are most of your colleagues will also be studying and may not be willing to go out.
 However, keeping yourself isolated completely from your friends and loved ones could trigger stress hormones, which may negatively impact your performance.